hogbros/observable/README.md

 ## How it Works

-observeProperty will dynamically create, a property getter/setter on the specified object.
+observeProperty will dynamically create a property getter/setter on the specified object.
 The setter on this property will invoke a callback method to notify of any updates on the property.